What are the risks and discomforts?

 What are the benefits to me?

-You will have free food for 4 weeks.
+There are no direct benefits to participants.
 Through participation in this study, you will also contribute to the advancement of knowledge about how weight, blood sugar, and nutrition affect immunity.
+You will also receive meals for 4 weeks.

 What will I need to do while I am in the study?

 For all of the blood measurements, you need to make sure that you don’t have anything to eat or drink (except water) 9 hours before the measurement.
-Also, during the 4 week diet period, you need to eat only foods prepared by the HNRU for 4 weeks.
+Also, during the 4-week diet period, you need to eat only foods prepared by the study team for 4 weeks.
 The study coordinator will give you information about other beverages that you can drink outside of the study.
 You will need to record any food/drinks eaten or drank outside of the study in a food journal, given you to you by the study coordinator at the beginning of the study.
-Lastly, you will need to maintain your regular physical activity levels throughout the 4 week diet period.
+Lastly, you will need to maintain your regular physical activity levels throughout the 4-week diet period.
+You will be also asked to follow food safety instructions of food handling and transportation.
+This is to ensure that the food provided to you remains safe to eat.

 Do I have to take part in the study?